SyncfusionExamples/Getting-Started-Xamarin-Sparkline/README.md

 # Getting started Xamarin SparkLine

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms SparkLine](https://help.syncfusion.com/xamarin/sparkline/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms SparkLine](https://help.syncfusion.com/xamarin/sparkline/getting-started) control.
 The Xamarin.Forms SparkLine is a very small chart, typically drawn without axes or coordinates.
 It presents the general shape of data in a simple and highly condensed way.

 ## Syncfusion controls: